azerothcore/mod-dmf-switch/README.md

 2) ModCTASwitch.SwitchTerokkar

-        Description: When the Call to Arms! event starts, switch it to another one specified in this config.
+        Description: When the DMF event starts, switch it to another one specified in this config.
         Example:     ModDMFSwitch.SwitchTerokkar = 4 -- Elwynn
         Default:    ModDMFSwitch.SwitchTerokkar = 4